OfficeDev/office-js-docs-reference/docs/manifest/action.md

 - [Mailbox 1.13](../requirement-sets/outlook/requirement-set-1.13/outlook-requirement-set-1.13.md)

 > [!NOTE]
-> Although Outlook on the web supports Mailbox requirement set 1.13, an add-in won't activate if the Reading Pane is hidden or a message isn't first selected.
-To learn more, see [Feature support in Outlook on the web](/office/dev/add-ins/outlook/contextless#feature-support-in-outlook-on-the-web).
+> Although Outlook on the web and new Outlook on Windows (preview) support Mailbox requirement set 1.13, an add-in won't activate if the Reading Pane is hidden or a message isn't first selected.
+To learn more, see [Feature support in Outlook on the web and new Outlook on Windows (preview)](/office/dev/add-ins/outlook/contextless#feature-support-in-outlook-on-the-web-and-new-outlook-on-windows-preview).

 ```xml
 <Action xsi:type="ShowTaskpane">